AddictedCS/soundfingerprinting/README.md

 - `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
 If this number exceeds 50, try optimizing your configuration.
 - `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
 If this number exceeds 500, try optimizing your configuration.

+### Version 5.2.0
+Version 5.2.0 provides a query configuration option `AllowMultipleMatchesOfTheSameTrackInQuery` which will instruct the framework to consider the scenario of having the same track matched multiple times within the same query.
+This is handy for long queries that can contain same match scattered across the query.
+Default value is `false`.

 ### Version 5.1.0
 Starting from version 5.1.0 the fingerprints signature has changed to be more resilient to noise.
 You can try `HighPrecisionFingerprintConfiguration` in case your audio samples come from recordings that contain ambient noise.
 All users that migrate to 5.1.x have to re-index the data, since fingerprint signatures from 5.x version are not compatible.